 It falls between the refined sugars and the unrefined sugars.

 Unrefined Brown Sugar – Vegan

-Unlike the normal brown sugar, which has been bleached and then had the molasses added back to it, unrefined brown sugar hasn’t been bleached in the first place and gets its colour from the molasses naturally occurring in it.
+Unlike the normal brown sugar (which has been bleached and then had the molasses added back to it), unrefined brown sugar hasn’t been bleached, and it gets its colour from the molasses naturally occurring in it.

 Unrefined brown sugar doesn’t use bone char in its production.

 When you extract sugar from a plant such as sugar cane plant or sugar beets, even if it’s classified as unrefined, it still isn’t a whole food.

 When you eat a whole food that contains natural sugar, your body has to work harder to get the sugar and there will be less of a blood-sugar spike, as well as more nutrients from the whole food.